Lil' Deb's Oasis: Attributes

 The restaurant is located on Columbia Street in Hudson, New York, where it occupies a storefront in a quiet area that is a short walk from the center of the city.
 The restaurant serves food and alcoholic drinks, and is partly an art installation and performance venue.
 The restaurant utilizes local farms and artists.
 Lil' Deb's is open for dinner service from 5-10 p.m., and for a time sold smoothies from a streetside window from 11 to 3.
 The owners never considered lunch service, and prepare food in the hours leading up to the restaurant's dinner service.

 The space is LGBT-inclusive, defined by its queer hospitality.
 It also hosts queer-oriented events, including late-night drag shows.
 It hosts a monthly late-night event, the Queer Night of Performance, where the dining room is transformed into a strobing neon runway to feature drag, fashion, and art.

 Lil' Deb's has a menu with unique flavor combinations that changes often.
 The cuisine has been described by Lil' Deb's owners as "tropical comfort food".
-The two chefs utilized dishes and techniques from their heritage, including Carla Perez Gallardo's Ecuadorian heritage and Hannah Black's childhood home of Alabama.
+The two chefs utilized dishes and techniques from their heritage, including Halo Perez Gallardo's Ecuadorian heritage and Hannah Black's childhood home of Alabama.
 The two also incorporated South Asian elements, after working together on a Vietnamese-inspired food truck.
 Most ingredients are sourced locally from the Hudson Valley, including meats, greens, potatoes, herbs, and other vegetables; plantains, coconuts, pineapples, and other tropical ingredients have to be sourced from countries with tropical climates.
 Lil' Deb's is affordably priced, as the restaurant targets local residents and artists, as opposed to the wealthy visitors who frequent much of Hudson.

 Dishes have included salsa macha with crudité, a charred carrot and daikon salad with pomegranate, cabbage slaw with charred scallions and a lime dressing, chicken braised in a charred lime and peanut broth, mole-spiced ribs with orange and kombucha, and a tropical trifle with coconut and rum.
 The restaurant also features a whole fried fish special, with elements that change daily.
 Another menu staple is a non-food menu item, such as a tableside serenade, sniff of local herbs, or a facial spritz.
 Wine is listed in an untraditional format, with poetic and bizarre nouns and adjectives describing each wine.
 The descriptions given sometimes appear nonsensical, though they make the wines approachable to guests.
 Adventurous guests are encouraged to select wine based on non-wine-related questions, allowing the staff to select a wine based on a guest's mood and desires.

 Clientele is diverse, including visitors on day trips to the Hudson Valley, locals, natural wine enthusiasts, and older diners.

 Lil' Deb's does not advertise, instead relying on word of mouth and social media.
 All employees are paid the same wage, including cooks, servers, and dishwashers, and all tips are pooled and split evenly among the staff.
 Lil' Deb's staff refer to each other as "Chef", not fully seriously, to have collective respect and de-emphasize the title.